slychief/tutorials_private/spotify_similarity_search/README.md

 ## Overview

-*Part 1* demonstrates the traditional way of extracting features from the audio content, training a classifier and predicting results.
-Because we do not have access to the raw audio content, we cannot extract features ourselves.
-Fortunately, Spotify is so generous to provide extracted features via their API.
-Those are just low-level audio features, but they are more than any other streaming music service provide - so Kudos to Spotify for this API!
+*Part 1* demonstrates the traditional machine learning approach of extracting features from the audio content, training a classifier and predicting results.
+The tutorial uses the Spotify API to retrieve pre-extracted low-level audio features and meta-data.
+These features are aggregated into single vector representations, normalized and used to calculate similarities between the tracks.
+Different approaches are presented to optimize and evaluate this approach.

-*Part 2*

-*Part 3*
+*Part 2* is based on the same data as Part 1, but uses Deep Learning models to learn the similarity function.
+A Siamese architecture with fully connected layers is trained on the aggregated feature vectors as well as bi-directional LSTMs on sequential features.

+*Part 3* introduces methods to estimate similarities between songs based on provide genre labels.
+These similarities are then used to train the Siamese Networks presented in Part 2.

 ## Requirements

+Spotipy